This page outlines all relevant limits and limitations present when using the Vercel platform.

 - Scope - Who the limit applies to:

-userrefers to an individual user on a Team account.
+userrefers to a Team Member.

 Below are five examples that provide further information on how rate limits work.